-Common Admission Test (CAT) is held annually for admissions in elite business colleges like the IIMs.
-A seat in these institutions promiseshigh pay-packages and a rewarding career in the corporate world.
-CAT is one of the most competitive examinations and attracts graduates from all streams.
+Common Admission Test (CAT) is held annually for admissions in IIMs and other elite B- Schools in India.
+CAT is one of the most competitive examinations and attracts graduates from all streams to seek admissions in the management institutions.
+Every year lakhs of students strive hard to get admission in these top notch institutions and make a rewarding career in the corporate world with high pay- packages.
 CAT is known to be an unpredictable paper and the exam pattern is changed almost every year to surprise the students.
 Remaining true to their unpredictable nature, CAT examiners had introduced several structural changes in CAT-2015 test pattern.
-In this article, we look at the expected CAT 2016 exam pattern and understand the nuances of the exam pattern.
+In this article, we look at the expected CAT 2017 exam pattern and understand the nuances of the exam pattern.

-Although no official notification has been made about the same, the pattern for CAT-2016 is expected to be along the same lines as the CAT-2015 one.
+Although no official notification has been made about the same, the pattern for CAT-2017 is expected to be on the same lines as the CAT-2016.